How your personal information is used and managed

 If there is a need to store information overseas (for example, if a service is not available in Australia) we may disclose personal information about you to overseas entities that assist us to conduct our business.
 It may be necessary for those overseas entities to disclose your personal information under foreign law.

-Some of the entities we disclose personal information to are situated in the USA, Switzerland, India and the Philippines.
+Some of the entities we disclose personal information to are situated in the USA, Switzerland, India, Ireland and the Philippines.
 There may be other overseas jurisdictions, we cannot identify now, in which those overseas entities may, in turn, hold your personal information.
 If those entities need to host your personal information overseas we tokenise or hash or take other steps to protect the security of that personal information for better data protection.

 We are responsible for any failures by overseas entities to manage your personal information in accordance with the APPs.